 Cassandra kept talking to the sleeping form in her arms, trying to ignore the pain and the fatigue.
 A step at a time, she walked past the first block of flats, then the second, then the third.
 Sometimes she had to stop and sit for a while, not only because of the prosthesis but also because of her battered heart and lungs, not used to bearing such great exertions anymore.

-After a particularly harsh movement caused by her attempt at adjusting the dog's position in her arms, the ex soldier found her knees buckle under the sudden pain coming from her injured leg, cursing in horror as hot liquid soaked her large colorful trousers.
+After a particularly harsh movement caused by her attempt at adjusting the dog's position in her arms, the ex soldier found her knees buckle under the sudden pain coming from her injured leg and cursed in horror as a hot liquid soaked her large colorful trousers.

 The wound has reopened.
 Fantastic.
 Really, absolutely, marvellous.